deltafi/deltafi/kind/README.md

 deltafi install
 ```

+When this command completes, you will have a fully functional core DeltaFi cluster running in KinD.

 To install a locally built version of DeltaFi (from docker images built locally):

 ```bash
 cluster loc build install
 ```

+This command will build and install the local versions of DeltaFi core, stix, passthrough and UI.

 After you install DeltaFi on the cluster, you will be able to point your browser at [local.deltafi.org](https://local.deltafi.org)
 and interact with the DeltaFi UI.
 You can install plugins, enable flows, upload data, check metrics, etc.